moliver28/research-handbook/content/handbook/business-technology/okta/okta-enduser-faq/index.md

 ## What is my username and password for GitLab Okta?

 At GitLab, your GitLab email address is your username.
-If you've forgotten your password, use the 'Forgot password' link at the bottom of the sign‐in page to generate a new one.
+If you've forgotten your password, please reach out in #it_help.

 ## How do I make a safe password?